Windsor railway station, Sydney

-Windsor railway station is a heritage-listed railway station located on the Richmond line, serving the Sydney suburb of Windsor, in New South Wales, Australia.
-It is served by Sydney Trains T1 Western and T5 Cumberland line services.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+Windsor railway station is a heritage-listed suburban railway station located on the Richmond line, serving the Sydney suburb of Windsor.
+It is served by Sydney Trains T1 Western Line and T5 Cumberland Line services.
+The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Windsor station opened on 1 December 1864 coinciding with that of the Richmond line.
 It was constructed by W & A Elphinstone.
 The original station building was a combination residence and office, as were built at Riverstone railway station and Mulgrave railway station on the same line.
 This was purchased and relocated to be converted into a private home in Milhelm Street.

-A major upgrading of most stations on this line occurred in the 1880s, including Windsor.
+A major upgrade of most stations on the line occurred in the 1880s, including Windsor.
 In April 1883 the contract for a brick station building and platform was awarded to G. Jones.
 The station was rebuilt with the goods yard including the brick faced platform.
 The present brick platform building dates from 1884 and its design reflects similar buildings at Riverstone and Richmond.

 A skillion roof and timber clad signal box constructed c.
 1916 behind the Up end of the platform is no longer extant.
-A timber and gable roofed ex-goods shed on the Down side of the track beyond the Down end of the platform was extant in 2001 but is no longer extant.
+A timber and gable roofed ex-goods shed on the down side of the track beyond the down end of the platform was extant in 2001 but is no longer extant.

-The line was electrified in 1991.
+The line between Riverstone and Richmond was electrified in 1991.
 Plans show alterations to the station building c.
 1941.
 The platform building was extensively repaired and upgraded in 1997.
 All platform structures other than the main brick building were removed.

-Platforms & services
+Services

-Historically, Windsor has been served by services operating from Sydney CBD/North Shore, branching off the Western Line at Blacktown (under the service title of T1 Richmond).
-However, after a major timetable change for the Sydney Trains network on 26 November 2017, Cumberland line services started continuing out to Richmond, rather than terminating at Schofields, during the late night, taking over from the Richmond line at these times.
+Platforms